kevinblumenfeld/PSLicense/README.md

 # PSLicense
-Reporting on and setting Office 365 Licensing
+Reporting on and setting Office 365 Licenses

 use Help Set-LACloudLicense -full